gorindev/aspire-ts-micro-template/README.md

 # Start the application using Aspire
 aspire run
-# Alternatively, you can run: npm run dev
 ```

 Running this command will start the Aspire dashboard, where you can easily monitor logs, traces, and metrics for all of your services.
 The dashboard will provide you with the URLs to access the application.